-This, combined with financial professionals' increasingly strategic roles within their organizations, means your job as a manager has likely followed a similar pattern of increasing complexity.
 The way you train, motivate and communicate with your employees has a direct impact on the entire organization's ability to transition into this new set of norms.
 Understanding the best ways to improve staff management in light of these changes is crucial.
+The following strategies can help.

 Build a strong team